hajame/puhelinluettelo_backend/README.md

 # Puhelinluettelo Node Backend
-A web backend exercise for Full Stack MOOC 2018-19
+A web app exercise built with REACT and Node.js for Full Stack MOOC 2018-19

 ## Puhelinluettelo in Heroku